Looking for a fun toddler activity to get them moving and learning?

 Be sure to say the colors each time.

 Ready to mix it up a little?
 Our second game practices colors and following directions.
-Once you’ve finished the color matching game, try this one.
+Once you’ve finished the color match game, try this one.
 Leave all of the toys matched up.

 The goal of game 2 is to move the toys around.